 I know for me one of the biggest things that caused me stress during exams was feeling overwhelmed by the amount of content to learn.
 However, if you break down all the revision you need to do into smaller chunks and work out when you are going to do it all, this can make it seem a lot more manageable and achievable.

-Try to spread out revision over a longer period of time so you know you will have covered everything before your exam.
-Hopefully this will reduce stress and panic if you’re not having to cram everything the night before an exam!
+Try to spread out revision over a longer period of time so you know you will have covered everything.
+Hopefully, this will reduce stress and panic if you’re not having to cram everything the night before an exam!

-2. Allow time for breaks to see friends/ family and do other activities
+2. Allow time for breaks to do other activities

 Even if you aren’t a particularly sporty person or don’t enjoy exercise, going out for a short walk as a break can really help clear the mind and make you more focused when you get back to revision.